 Punching

-This is a cheaper process than laser cutting when there are many holes.
-Furthermore, with this process, it is possible to perform small deformation operations such as bosses or similar for decorative purposes (patterns, etc.).
+This is a more economical process than laser cutting when there are many holes.
+Furthermore, with this process, small deformation operations can be carried out such as bosses or similar for decorative purposes (patterns, etc.).

-The measurements allowed for this type of processing vary according to the type of material and the thickness of the slabs to be processed.
+The measurements allowed for this type of processing vary based on the type of material and the thickness of the slabs to be processed.

 How you can use it

-You can create decorative "patterns" such as, for example, a studded sheet.
+You can create decorative "patterns" such as, for example, an ashlar sheet metal.
 Furthermore, you can create perforated surfaces with a "net" effect.

-Processing similar to molding but with decidedly lower costs for the equipment.
-Slab turning (or lathe drawing) is a metal working process which involves the deformation of metal in slab or plate by forcing a metal disc against the walls of a mold, in order to obtain an axially symmetrical product.
+Process similar to molding but with significantly lower costs for equipment.
+Plate turning (or lathe drawing) is a metalworking process that involves the deformation of sheet metal by forcing a metal disc against the walls of a mold, in order to obtain an axially symmetrical product.

-For all materials, the expected thicknesses range from a minimum of 0.8 mm to a maximum of 3.0 mm.
-Micro-perforated iron and stainless steel sheet can also be worked.
+For all materials, the expected thicknesses range from a minimum of 0.8 mm up to a maximum of 3.0 mm.
+Micro-perforated iron and stainless steel sheet metal can also be processed.

 How you can use it